adrirubio/jekyll-theme-chirpy/_posts/2021-04-06-Ice_Tower_Cooler.md

 ## ICE TOWER COOLER

-Ok so thsi is my first blog post about a project, even though we are going to have lots, lots, more.
+Ok so this is my first blog post about a project, even though we are going to have lots, lots, more.
 Trust me, so I don't want to keep you wating so lets get right into it.